pact-foundation/pact-jvm/consumer/pact-jvm-consumer-groovy/README.md

 provider side, so there is no way to know what the ID would be beforehand.

 The DSL method `fromProviderState` allows you to set an expression that will be parsed with the values returned from the provider states.
+For the body, you can use the key value instead of an expression.

 For example, assume that an API call is made to get the details of a user by ID.
 A provider state can be defined that specifies that the user must be exist, but the ID will be created when the user is created.
 So we can then define an